stevemorrisbi/FantasyFootballPlayerComparison/README.md

 To meet the brief of creating an interactive one page design, certain metrics had to be excluded in order for efficient functionality.

-DAX was incoporated in ensure that if any player is selected, they are then removed from the associated collumn.
+DAX was incoporated in ensure that if any player is selected, they are then removed from the associated column.

 To further this project - the KPI's that had to be left out could be utilised in developing this dashboard into a multi-page design.